 L) American Medical Association (AMA), specialty medical associations/organizations, the Accreditation Council on Continuing Medical Education;

-M) Federal and State government agencies (i.e., dental division, military dental division, Veterans' Administration, etc.); or
+M) Federal and State government agencies (i.e., dental division, military dental division, Veterans' Administration, etc.);

-N) A person, firm or association approved by the Division in accordance with subsection (c).
+O) A person, firm or association approved by the Division in accordance with subsection (c).

 3) CE credit may be earned for completion of an individual study course (correspondence, audio or video course) sponsored by an approved sponsor.
-Such courses shall include a test that the licensee must pass to obtain credit.
+The courses shall include a test that the licensee must pass to obtain credit.
 No more than 50% of the required CE credit hours during a prerenewal period may be acquired through correspondence courses.

 4) CE credit may be earned from teleconferencing courses with a moderator present given by an Illinois approved sponsor.

 5) CE credit may be earned from courses leading to an advanced degree or specialty in dental or dental hygiene.
-Such courses shall be allotted CE credit at the rate of 15 CE hours for each semester hour and 10 CE hours for each quarter hour of school credit awarded.
+The courses shall be allotted CE credit at the rate of 15 CE hours for each semester hour and 10 CE hours for each quarter hour of school credit awarded.

 6) CE credit may be earned as an instructor of continuing education courses given by approved sponsors.
 Credit will be applied for every hour taught and only for the first presentation of the program (i.e., credit shall not be allowed for repetitious presentations).
 No more than 50% of the required CE credit hours during a prerenewal period may be acquired through teaching continuing education courses.